kifah-s/UNDP_Traning/Week_8/README.md

 ## Week 8 (Tailwind):

-- Create a simple project with Tailwind ().
+- Create a simple project with Tailwind (Website).